 But I wasn’t about to feed my hockey players a treat (especially after the recent Halloween binge!) with an ingredient that I believe can bring on a set of health issues (diabetes runs in my husband’s family).
 So I decided to turn around and adapt one of my own cookie batters (recipe here in French).
 I figured that oat flour would compensate for any dryness, and it did.
 And why a chia egg rather than a chicken’s egg?
 Simply because it is easy to use when dealing with half quantities.
 And a tablespoon of chia is a tablespoon of chia no matter what – whereas with eggs, you have to choose between the bantam weights and the heavy weights 😄!

-So you see, dear neighbors, this blog is about authentic home-grown recipes with the frustrations and failures that often come with baking gluten-free.
+So you see, dear neighbors, this blog is about authentic home-grown recipes with the frustrations and failures that often come with gluten-free baking.
 I hope you enjoyed this post.
 So long!